kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     | 2018-03-12 13:48:30.825544 | == GOOD!!!===== LG :ru: === used :29: secs                                            |
     | 2018-03-12 13:48:31.437410 | == GOOD!!!===== LG :fr: === used :30: secs                                            |

+I guess the best way to get a clearer picture will then be to filter the result by adding conditions to the query.
 The conditions are not that easy with short snippets like `fr` which are part of something else, in this case even the SQL syntax `FROM`, so there is more hassle here:

     M:7727678 [tmp]>SELECT tmstmp, comment FROM tsmst
     	WHERE id_ex = '1624'